tariqahmed1912/internship-kloudle/docs/production_setup.md

 sudo docker run --name dvna-app --env-file vars.env --link dvna-mysql:mysql-db -p 9090:9090 -d appsecco/dvna
 ```

-To see the if the containers are running, run a `docker ps`.
+To test if the containers are running, run a `docker ps`.
 We will see two containers running; dvna-app and dvna-mysql.
 You can stop the running containers by using `docker stop <container-name-or-id>`.

 <b>**Note:**</b>